taiwins/taiwins/README.md

 [nuklear GUI](https://github.com/Immediate-Mode-UI/Nuklear).
 It also supports popular tiling window manager features like gapping.

-The name of the project pronounces as ['taiwinz], it was inspired by the philosophy of Taichi, as I hope it would be dynamic and balanced.
+The name of the project pronounces as ['taiwinz], it is inspired by the philosophy of Taichi.
+I hope it would be dynamic and balanced.

 Taiwins is usable now with potential bugs and some missing features.
 Continues developement in progress and helps are wanted.
 If you like to join, I drafted